Alternatives to Bitcoin: What Altcoins Are Worth Looking Into?

 Digital Cash (DASH)

-Dash had a positive 2017 as the rest of the most important altcoins, going from $10 per token to a maximum of $1,200 at the end of the year.
-It has been established since then, but still represents a large increase in the last 12 months and places it directly in the top 20 cryptocurrencies by market cap.
+Dash had a positive 2017 like the rest of the most important altcoins, going from $10 per token to a high of $1,200 at the end of the year.
+It has moderated since then but still enjoys a large increase in the last 12 months, ranking in the top 20 cryptocurrencies by market cap.

-Originally called Xcoin and then Darkcoin, Dash has existed more than the majority, officially launched in 2014.
-It quickly gained popularity at the beginning of its life cycle and has maintained much of it since then, thanks to its defense of the owner's privacy through the PrivateSend function.
-PrivateSend effectively acts as an official insurance, making it possible for Dash transactions to become even more obfuscated and, therefore, providing an additional layer of privacy for owners.
+Originally called Xcoin, then Darkcoin, Dash has existed longer than the majority of altcoins.
+Officially launched in 2014, it quickly gained popularity at the beginning of its life cycle and has maintained much of it since then, thanks to its defence of owners' privacy through the PrivateSend function.
+PrivateSend effectively acts as insurance, making it possible for Dash transactions to become even more obfuscated, therefore, providing an additional layer of privacy for owners.

-Despite the new and exciting things happening in the cryptocurrency space apparently every week, there is still no guarantee that these virtual currencies, or even Bitcoin, have what it takes to survive and prosper in the long term.
-The fragmented regulation that varies according to the country, as well as the fact that investors do not have a really important participation in the asset, that is, the underlying blockchain, makes buying cryptocurrencies a sheer bet.
+Despite the new and exciting things happening in the cryptocurrency space seemingly every week, there's still no guarantee that these virtual currencies, or even Bitcoin, have what it takes to survive and prosper in the long term.
+The fragmented regulation that varies by country and the fact that investors don't play an important role in the underlying blockchain make buying cryptocurrencies something close to a speculative bet.

-As we mentioned before, the purchase and direct sale of cryptocurrencies in the market is not the only and not always the best way to invest in this market.
-We suggest that you become familiar with CFD (contracts for difference) trading, which has a number of advantages (such as the opening of long and short positions) that are especially relevant for a market as volatile as cryptocurrencies.
-When trading with CFD's, you earn both when the price rises or falls, you do not need to buy an asset for its total value, so it is possible to make profitable transactions without having much money at hand.
+As we mentioned before, the purchase and direct sale of cryptocurrencies in the market isn't the only way to invest in this market and isn't always the best way to do so, either.
+We suggest you become familiar with CFD (contracts for difference) trading, which has several advantages (such as being able to open long and short positions) that are especially relevant for a market as volatile as cryptocurrencies.
+But please note that trading CFDs with leverage can be risky and can lead to losing all of your invested capital.